Compare Project Repat, Campus Quilts & Too Cool T-shirt Quilts

 Backing Color Choices

 The fewer backing color choices a company offers you, the more they are able to keep their cost down.
-But they might not offer you the backing color that you would like.
+They might not offer you the backing color that you would like.

 Was the Backing Fabric Prewashed?